timelapseplus/VIEW-documentation/source/includes/_app.md

 To configure the local WiFi app interface, setup the following on the VIEW:

 1. Enable WiFi (if it's not already): Settings -> Wireless Setup -> Enable Wifi
-2. Enable Access Point Mode: Settings -> Wireless Setup -> Enable TL+VIEW AP (if this setting is missing it means it's already enabled)
+2. Enable Access Point Mode: Settings -> Wireless Setup -> Enable built-in AP (if this setting is missing it means it's already enabled)

 Then, on the mobile device: